yuvalot/htm.core/docs/NetworkAPI_Creating_Regions.md

 }
 ```

 The region implementation accesses the buffers for each input to get its data. `getInput("values")->getData()` retrieves the Array object holding the buffer for the named input.
 It can also get the Array objects for the output buffers using `getOutput("encoded")->getData()`.
 Calling getBuffer() will obtain the raw underlining buffer in the Array.
+Note that region->getOutputData(name) or region->getInputData(name) will return const versions of the buffers.

 In this case the Spec declared the output buffer named "encoded" to be an SDR type so we can access the SDR structure from the Array object by calling getSDR().